-The Mayo Clinic tells us that vaginal dryness (also known as atrophic vaginitis) can lead to itching, burning, and even tears in the vaginal wall.
+Vaginal dryness (known as atrophic vaginitis) can lead to itching, burning, and even tears in the vaginal wall.
 This dryness makes the naturally acidic pH vagina more alkaline and susceptible to infection.

-Will Revaree successfully treat vaginal dryness?
-Let’s dive into the details about how Revaree claims to work, why it relies on hyaluronic acid, and how it stacks up against its competition.
+In this review, we take a detailed look at how Revaree claims to work, why it relies on hyaluronic acid, and how it stacks up against its competition.

 Revaree is a mess-free vaginal insert that acts as a lubricant and moisturizer to provide women with lasting, hormone-free relief.
 The product is designed for women who experience vaginal dryness, especially when triggered by menopause.